hho114/mpi_kmean_clustering/README.md

 ## How to use

-Go to this project mpi_kmean_clustering directory, and use mpicc to compile the main.c file (mpicc main.c), then run the compile file with four input arguements.(mpirun -n "number process" a.out "k number or number of cluster" "number dimension" "total seed number"
+Go to this project mpi_kmean_clustering directory, and use mpicc to compile the main.c file (mpicc main.c), then run the compile file with four input arguements.(mpirun -n "number process" a.out "k number or number of cluster" "number dimension" "total data point"

 For example: